 Histotechnician Certificate Program

 The Department of Medical Laboratory Science offers a Histotechnician Certificate Program.
 The certificate requires completion of prerequisite coursework before applications will be accepted.
 The curriculum consists of both lecture courses delivered over the Internet and laboratory experience-based courses.
 All coursework, whether lecture courses over the Internet or laboratory experience-based courses, are located at the clinical affiliation site.
 The Histotechnician Certificate Program is accredited by the National Accrediting Agency for Clinical Laboratory Science (NAACLS).

-The Ph.D., M.S. and joint M.D./Ph.D. programs are offered in the Department of Basic Sciences.
+Ph.D., M.S. and joint M.D./Ph.D. programs are offered in biomedical sciences (Department of Biomedical Sciences) and clinical and translational sciences (Department of Pathology).
 Professional graduate programs are offered in occupational therapy, physical therapy, physician assistant studies, medical laboratory science, and public health.
 All of these programs are described in the School of Graduate Studies section of this catalog.

 Medical Laboratory Science